 Fried herring, homemade mashed potatoes and lingonberries – that was the key to Strömmingsluckan’s success.
 Now that the food truck at Magasinsgatan has closed, head to Majorna where the same owners established Luckans fisk & skaldjur at Mariaplan, a traditional fishmonger combined with a lunch restaurant.

 Fish is back on the menu at the square Magasinstorget!
 The restaurant Fiskbar 17 offers affordable, street food-style fish and seafood from the Swedish west coast.
-The cosy restaurant does not take reservations, but if you can’t find a table you can always get your lunch to go!
+If you can’t find a table you can always get your lunch to go!

 Japanese flavours and traditions meet Swedish ingredients at this intimate sushi and raw food restaurant at Clarion Hotel Post, seating only 40 guests.
 Sustainability and seasonal cooking guide the work of Sofia B. Olsson and her kitchen team, and their set menus and dishes go very well with a glass of traditional sake.